vpelletier/python-smartcard-app-openpgp/README.rst

 sysadmin: ssh key-based authentication, mail signature and decryption.
-When faced with the perspective of having to use a machine I do not trust enough to give it access to the machines my ssh key has access to, nor to give it access to the private key associated with my email address.
+When faced with the perspective of having to use a machine I do not trust enough to give it access to the machines my ssh key has access to, nor to give it access to the private key associated with my email address, I started looking for alternatives.

 So suddenly I needed another computer I trusted to hold those secrets, and go through it from the machine I was told to use.
 Which is cumbersome, both in